pradyunsg/pradyunsg.github.io/content/about.md

 At my day job, I make it easier for software developers to write software in Python; as part of [Bloomberg Engineering]’s Python Infrastructure team.

+Here's an audio clip of [how to say my name].

 [bloomberg engineering]: https://www.techatbloomberg.com/
 [how to say my name]: /media/how-to-say-pradyun.mp3